Why read this book?

 The message of the book to innovative engineers and scientists is, "If you take a good idea and reduce it to a viable product that is desired by paying customers, you have laid a strong foundation for a new and likely successful business."
 The book tells the engineer or the scientist, who is a novice to business and investment matters, to diligently apply his/her technical education to develop a commercially viable product from an idea.

 The need for patents to protect inventions should not stop inventive engineers.
-While the book encourages engineers to get the assistance of patent attorneys if they can afford them, the book teaches the estimated 99.9% of engineering students, who cannot afford the services of patent attorneys, to invent frequently, search for patents, apply for patents and get affordable patent protection without the assistance of patent attorneys.
+While the book encourages engineers to get the assistance of patent attorneys if they can afford them, the book teaches the estimated 99.9% of engineering students, who cannot afford the services of patent attorneys, to invent frequently, conduct patents search, apply for patents and get affordable patent protection without the assistance of patent attorneys.